MACHINE NAME = WEB 1

 Working with the Reform Tracker allows UN experts to be part of the Committee’s day-to-day hurdles.
 In the weekly virtual meetings between UNCTAD and the Permanent Secretariat, Madagascar officials might seek for advice when facing difficulties with reforms.

-One example can be found in the soon-to-be-launched Madagascar Trade Information Portal.
+One example can be found in the Madagascar Trade Information Portal.
 In this one-stop website, traders can find step-by-step explanations on how to import and export.
 A local software company has implemented the Portal under the leadership of the Permanent Secretariat.
 But UNCTAD experts’ recommendations are reflected in every corner of the web.

 These are just the first sprouts of our trade facilitation seeds.
 A dedicated Malagasy team is working with the UN body to map and simplify the import and export procedures for sugar and clove.
 These two products are vital in Malagasy’s diet and economy.
 As such, the Accelerate Trade Facilitation Program will make the information found on the trade portal more accurate and truthful to the experience of businesses.
 With easier and more transparent procedures, farmers might be tempted to try new markets and export their products.
 And hopefully, the time and money savings from the proposed simplifications will soon reach everyone’s pockets in Madagascar.